mulbane/assessment/README.md

 ## Data Flow
 1. User requests are served via CloudFront from the S3 bucket.
-2. Front-end interacts with backend services through the ALB.
+2. Front-end interacts with backend services through the Load Balancer.
 3. Backend services communicate with the RDS database and queue tasks in SQS.
 4. Task Runner processes tasks from SQS for asynchronous jobs like email notifications.